AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/manage-checklist-items.md

 >
 >When you create a checklist item on a connected card, a subtask is added to the connected Workfront task.
 Checklist items on issues are not connected to any Workfront objects.
 >
->The checklist item connection to subtasks is available only via the early feature opt-in.
-For details, see [Early feature opt-in for Adobe Workfront Boards](/help/quicksilver/agile/get-started-with-boards/boards-early-feature-opt-in.md).
+>The checklist item connection to subtasks is available only in the Preview environment.

 </div>